Khon Kaen: Smart City

 The province of Khon Kaen's 2017 population was 1.8 million with a GDP of 190 billion baht.
 Its Smart City development plan aims to double its GDP per person to 394,000-493,000 baht by 2029 from an average of about 192,000 baht in 2016.
-Khon Kaen's plan has been incorporated into Thailand's 12th national social and economic plan (2017-2021).
+Khon Kaen's plan has been incorporated into Thailand's 12th national social and economic plan (2017–2021).
 The plan has been driven largely by the Khon Kaen Think Tank (KKTT), a group of involved citizens.
 The Smart City's signature project is the Khon Kaen Transit System Co (KKTS), founded in 2017.
 Its plans for a 26 km light rail network from Samran to Tha Phra in the Mueang Khon Kaen District are complete and awaiting Thai Cabinet approval before bidding on the project can begin.
 The light rail system will feature 18 to 21 stations, take two years to complete, and will cost 15 billion baht.
 The Land Traffic Management Commission (LTMC), a national think tank for transportation policy, has already blessed the plan.

 Culture

 Thailand's 2014 EU Film Festival included Khon Kaen, together with Chiang Mai and Bangkok, as host locations.
-A selection of six films was shown in the city, including the Spanish film The Pelayos and the Polish film Walesa, Man of Hope.
+A selection of six films were shown in the city, including the Spanish film The Pelayos, and the Polish film Walesa, Man of Hope.